htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - Fixed a rare bug where certain errors reported by a file transfer plugin were not reported to the *condor_starter*.
   :jira:`2464`

-- Fixed a bug where :tool:`condor_submit` -i did not work on a cgroup v2 system.
-  :jira:`2438`

 - Fixed a bug where backfill slots did not account for Memory used by active primary slots correctly.